-Part-time students enrolled in the Master of Education program are allowed to register in two 3-credit courses, in each of the Fall, Winter, and Spring/Summer terms.
-Applications for overload (i.e., "additional") course enrolment for a given term should be directed to the Chair of Graduate Studies in Education.
+Part-time students enrolled in the Master of Education program may register in one 3-credit course, in each of the Fall, Winter, and Spring/Summer terms.
 Full-time students must enrol in a minimum of three 3-credit courses in each of the Fall, Winter, and Spring/Summer terms, to a maximum of four 3-credit courses per term.